Rocket Companies Inc. (RKT) Stock Could Soon Reward Patient Investors

-Rocket Companies Inc. (NYSE: RKT) is -47.48% lower on its value in year-to-date trading and has touched a low of $5.97 and a high of $16.84 in the current 52-week trading range.
+Rocket Companies Inc. (NYSE: RKT) is -46.87% lower on its value in year-to-date trading and has touched a low of $5.97 and a high of $16.84 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The RKT stock was last observed hovering at around $6.36 in the last trading session, with the day’s gains setting it 0.47%.
+The RKT stock was last observed hovering at around $6.90 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $8.00 for the next 12 months.
+It is also 30.9% off the consensus price target high of $10.00 offered by 16 analysts, but current levels are -38.2% lower than the price target low of $5.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now